Irys-xyz/Irys-docs/pages/overview/solutions/permanent-storage.md

 ---
-title: Permanent Storage
 description: Overview of permanent storage
-sidebar_position: 2
-slug: /solutions/permanent-storage
 ---

-## What is web3 data storage on Arweave?
+## What Is Web3 Data Storage On Arweave?

 Web3 data storage on Arweave is decentralized and permanent.
 It is the only data chain that offers this solution.